Arisamiga/Discord-Ticket-Bot/README.md

-    "answer_title": "(Enter Title for Answer Embed Here)", "answer_color": "(Enter Hex Code for Answer Embed Here)", "answer_description": "(Enter Answer Embed Description) (Use \n for breaking lines!)", "one_app": true (Pick either True = To allow only 1 ticket to exist at a time / False = To allow multiple ticket to exist at a time)
+    "answer_title": "(Enter Title for Answer Embed Here)", "answer_color": "(Enter Hex Code for Answer Embed Here)", "answer_description": "(Enter Answer Embed Description) (Use \n for breaking lines!)", "answer_category": "(Enter id of Category for Tickets)", "allow_user_delete": false, (Allow users to delete their own tickets) "allow_user_lock": false, (Allow users to lock their own tickets) "one_app": true (Pick either True = To allow only 1 ticket to exist at a time / False = To allow multiple ticket to exist at a time)
 }